 To raise the handlebars on a mountain bike, loosen the stem bolts, adjust the height to your preference, and then tighten the bolts securely.

-How to raise handlebars on a road bike?
+How do you raise the handlebars on a road bike?

 To elevate the handlebars on a road bike for a more comfortable ride, start by loosening the stem bolts with the appropriate tool.
 Then, adjust the stem height to your desired level before securely tightening the bolts again.
 This simple tweak can enhance your biking experience by providing better posture and reduced strain on your back and shoulders.